- Anti-Harassment Policy

-For example, a staff member who would like to be home mornings until her children leave for school, and who normally works 7 hours per day, may request to arrive at work at 9:30 a.m. and leave at 5:00 p.m. each day, with a half-hour unpaid lunch break.
+For example, a staff member who would like to be home mornings until his/her children leave for school, and who normally works 7 hours per day, may request to arrive at work at 9:30 a.m. and leave at 5:00 p.m. each day, with a half-hour unpaid lunch break.
 Or, a staff member who needs to leave work by 4:00 to care for an ill parent, and who is scheduled to work 8 hours per day, may wish to start work each day at 7:00 a.m. and leave at 4:00 p.m., with a one hour lunch break.

-At all times, professional staff members are expected to arrange their working hours to assure the needs of their department and their "customers" (students, prospective students, parents, faculty and staff, alumni, prospective donors, etc.) are met.
+At all times, professional staff members are expected to arrange their working hours to assure the needs of their department and their "customers' needs" (students, prospective students, parents, faculty and staff, alumni, prospective donors, etc.) are met.
 Additionally, a schedule rearrangement may not negatively impact the ability of the professional staff member's co-workers to perform their job duties effectively.

 A schedule modification per this policy should not result in a decrease in the number of weekly work hours.
 Additionally, non-exempt staff members may not increase their number of daily or weekly work hours per this policy.

 Staff who wish to reduce their work hours during the summer months may see the Voluntary Reduced Summer Work Hours Policy.